peebles/cloud-queue/README.md

 There are queues and there are fifos.
 SQS is a queue but it is not a fifo.
 That is, the order in which things are enqueued is not the order in which they are dequeued.
 SQS is suitable as a work queue, when you don't really care about the strict ordering of messages.
-IronMQ and RabbitMQ are strict fifos.
+RackQ, IronMQ and RabbitMQ are strict fifos.
 Redis emulates a strict fifo.
 I am not sure if Azure is a strict fifo, but I don't think it is.

 ## Usage